 Instead in 1964 he went to Victoria University of Wellington, gaining a BA in History and English, after attending lectures by the stimulating European historian Peter Munz.
-He served as secretary of the Students’ Association and participated in demonstrations against the Vietnam War and apartheid South Africa.
-He wrote for the student newspaper, Salient, and he and Peter Gibbons produced a national Catholic current affairs magazine called Insight, which was shut down after four issues by Archbishop James Liston.
+He served as secretary of the Students’ Association, participated in demonstrations against the Vietnam War and apartheid South Africa, and wrote for the student newspaper, Salient.

 Waikato and the discovery of Māori history

 On 13 May 1967, during his last year at Victoria, King married a fellow student, Rosamond Margaret Henry, in Hamilton.
 The couple moved to Hamilton to be close to Ros’s family, which was helpful once their two children, Jonathan and Rachael, arrived.
 King completed an MA in History there and became vice-president of the Students’ Association.
 He worked part-time at the Waikato Times while completing his degree, as well as teaching part-time at the Catholic secondary school, St John’s College.